JustinBerke0406/GraphBox/README.md

 ## Installation

-You can find the latest releases at the [Releases](https://github.com/JustinBerke0406/GraphBox/releases) page.
+You can find the latest release at the [Releases](https://github.com/JustinBerke0406/GraphBox/releases) page.

 To install, download and extract the compressed `graphbox` file.
 From there, the program can be launched from the unpacked exeutable.